Do you want a engaging curriculum for reading & language arts?

 Each week gives 5 sentences from the unit’s book, one for each day of the week.
 For instance in Strangers in the Land the first sentence is:

 at the port of la rochelle where a ship had just arrived the longshoremen stopped their unloading

 As you can see there’s no punctuation or capitalization.
 Your kids have to correct the sentence, find the pronouns and antecedents.
 Each week changes the instructions.
 That’s 5 days of grammar practice!

-In addition a Writer’s Handbook was included with the units.
-This is a thorough reference book which includes information about grammar, diagramming, the writing process, writing tools and more.
+In addition, a Writer’s Handbook was included with the units.
+This is a thorough reference book that includes information about grammar, diagramming, the writing process, writing tools, and more.

 It’s an awesome resource in and of itself.

 I love how Pathways Reading and Language Arts curriculum uses each unit’s book as the stepping stone for all the various language arts skills kids need.
 You’re not juggling several readers or various programs trying to cover all your bases.

 Everything you need for a thorough language arts program is provided.

 If you’re looking for a language arts curriculum centered upon engaging books, be sure to check out Pathways Reading and Language Arts Curriculum!

 Kendall Hunt RPD strives to be more than just a publishing company.
 Instead, they’re a group that works with you to meet the needs of your community.
 They offer the resources, guidance, and leadership needed to create programs that meet top academic standards while maintaining your core values and teachings.